thinktapper/dinder/README.md

 <p align='center'>Going out to eat with friends is a great way to catch up and enjoy each other's company.
 But
 it can
 be a
 hassle to find a place that everyone likes.
-Dinder helps you find a place that everyone agrees on.
+Dinder helps you find a place that everyone agrees on.</p>
-Like Tinder for food, use swipe matching to decide on the perfect place for your next meal.</p>
+<p align='center'>Like Tinder for food, use swipe matching to decide on the perfect place for your next meal.</p>

 [//]: # (**Link to project:** http://recruiters-love-seeing-live-demos.com/)